LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting: Experiments

 \subsection{Efficiency Comparisons}

 We summarize the efficiency comparisons in Table \ref{tab:efficiency} with the following observations.
 LSTM is the fastest method due to its simple model architecture.
 Apart from this, TCN-based approaches like STGCN and GWNET are generally faster than all other baselines, thanks to the parallel computation of temporal convolution operations.
 They also demonstrate good scalability on large-scale datasets, as evidenced by the large batch size settings for the CA dataset.
-Among the RNN-based methods, DCRNN and AGCRN are comparatively slower than TCN methods.
-However, AGCRN exhibits significantly better speed than DCRNN due to its utilization of an MLP-like decoder instead of an RNN-based decoder.
+Among the RNN-based approaches, DCRNN and AGCRN are slower than TCN-based methods, and AGCRN exhibits significantly better speed than DCRNN due to its utilization of an MLP-like decoder instead of a recurrent decoder.
 On the other hand, DGCRN and D$^2$STGNN, despite their strong performance, suffer from long training and inference times.
-This is due to their complex model architectures that generate a substantial number of intermediate hidden states, requiring significant memory storage.
-As a result, a small batch size must be utilized, resulting in extensive training duration.
+This is due to their complex model architectures that generate a substantial number of intermediate hidden states and thus require significant memory storage.
+Consequently, a small batch size must be utilized, leading to prolonged training duration.
 Moreover, the CA dataset poses significant challenges for existing traffic forecasting models, as only half of the selected baselines are capable of running on it.
 This outcome underscores the importance of developing scalable traffic forecasting models in future research.